-The front and rear marker lights, and the high level brake light, are LED type and should not normally require any attention.
+The front and rear marker lights, the side marker lights (where fitted) and the high level brake light, are LED type and should not normally require any attention.

 To change other rear light bulbs, ease the lamp from the back panel by pushing up the metal tag at the bottom of the lamp with a screwdriver.
 Withdraw the lamp and undo the over-centre clip to release the bulbholder.
 Change the bulb and re-assemble, ensuring that the over-centre clip snaps into its retaining slot.
 Replace the lamp in the back panel, ensuring that it is the correct way up, with the retaining clip at the bottom.